 Sponsors: House - Del.
 Kumar Barve (D), Senate - Sen. Chris West (R)

-What the Bill will do:
+If Passed, What Would the Bill Do?

 - Close the six remaining coal-fired electric power production facilities in Maryland.